dfilatov/vow/README.md

 ````

 ####all(promisesOrValues)####
-Returns a promise to be fulfilled only after all items in ````promisesOrValues```` is fulfilled, or to be rejected when the any promise is rejected.
+Returns a promise to be fulfilled only after all the items in ````promisesOrValues```` are fulfilled, or to be rejected when the any of the promises is rejected.

 ````promisesOrValues```` can be Array:
 ````javascript
 var promise1 = Vow.promise(),
     promise2 = Vow.promise();

 Vow.all([promise1, promise2, 3])
     .then(function(value) {
         // value is [1, 2, 3]